- The Deal

 At the Front is a company located in central Kentucky, specializing in recreating clothing and equipment worn by soldiers in the Second World War.
-For over 25 years we have supplied reenactors, films, costume houses, veterans, military and government historical projects as well as people who simply like vintage clothing and accessories.
-We have our own factory on site which produces two hundred products, and over a thousand other items are contracted with companies in the USA, China, Germany, India, Pakistan, Belgium and England.
+For nearly 30 years, we have supplied reenactors, films, costume houses, veterans, military and government historical projects as well as people who simply like vintage clothing and accessories.
+We have our own factory on site which produces about two hundred products, and over a thousand other items are contracted with companies in the USA, China, Germany, India, Pakistan, Belgium and England.
 We also offer an ever changing range of authentic items.
 The owner, has over 35 years experience with WWII militaria and living history, as well as 6 years in the "real" Army.

 Events in the 1980's were somewhat different than those today, with the vast majority being "tacticals", which were essentially wargaming in 3D.
 Military issue grenade and artillery simulators were often handed out like candy during the safety & authenticity inspections, and many events had active duty military personnel acting as referees.
 Running through the woods at Weldon Spring chasing a real M4 Sherman tank, with an original Panzerschreck, that actually fired rockets (balsa wood powered by F engines) was heaven for a 15 year old.
 Events began Friday afternoon and ran until about lunch time on Sunday.
 Miles long road marches and extensive field time were the norm, and many participants were combat veterans (Vietnam, Korea, and some WWII) and their tutelage proved incredibly helpful when I joined the real Army a few years later.